Food Allergy vs Food Intolerance: Knowing the Difference

 - Digestive Enzymes help break down food particles and aid in digestion.

 - Vitamin B5 is helpful for adrenal function and allergy control.

 - L-glutamine repairs leaky gut that can be caused by food allergies and intolerances.

 - Essential Oils are natural anti-inflammatory sources.

-Our team at Forum Health Clarkston is a great resource for education on an alternative nutrition plan and natural treatments.
-Call us today for a CUSTOMIZED NUTRITION PLAN for your or someone you love!
+Our team at Forum Health Clarkston is a great resource for education on alternative nutrition plans and natural treatments.
+Call us today for a CUSTOMIZED NUTRITION PLAN for you or someone you love!
 248-625-5143

 Forum Health Clarkston